-Hanadi Elyan is an award winning filmmaker whose work focuses on women and issues women face.
+Writer / Director Hanadi Elyan is an award winning filmmaker whose work focuses on women and issues women face.
 Hanadi’s short films have competed in film festivals around the World.
 In 2013, After a few years of working in film in Jordan, she moved back to Dubai and established Reel Arab Productions.
 Based on her narrative short film work, in 2015 she moved to Los Angeles after being selected for a full ride scholarship in MFA in film directing in UCLA.
-So far, Hanadi’s independent film work has focused on Arab Women, which earned her a spot in the World Economic Forum’s Global Shapers community.
-Awards include: Hollywood Foreign Press Association Award, Delia Salvi Memorial award, Special Jury award at Tangiers Film Festival for Mariam’s Chance and the George Burns and Gracie Allen Scholarship Fellowship in Comedy.
+So far, Hanadi’s independent film work has focused on Arab Women, which earned me a spot in the World Economic Forum’s Global Shapers community.
+Awards include: Hollywood Foreign Press Association Award, Delia Salvi Memorial award, Special Jury award at Tangiers Film Festival for Mariam’s Chance and George Burns and Gracie Allen Scholarship Fellowship in Comedy.

 Nathan Bennett — Producer

-Sharif Majali — Co-producer
+Sharif Majali — Associate Producer

 Marcus Patterson — Director of Photography

-Marcus Patterson is a cinematographer born and raised in Birmingham, Alabama and has been based in Los Angeles for the past five years.
+Director of Photography Marcus Patterson is a cinematographer born and raised in Birmingham, Alabama and has been based in Los Angeles for the past five years.
 He has worked with some big industry hitters such as Francis Ford Coppola and James Franco.
-Last year, Marcus shot two feature length films — The Way You Look Tonight directed by John Cerrito and photographed 2nd Unit on the documentary Waterschool, directed by Tiffanie Hsu (now available on Netfilx).
+Last year, Marcus shot two feature length films — The Way You Look Tonight directed by John Cerrito and photographed 2nd Unit on the documentary Waterschool, directed by Tiffanie Hsu (now available on Netflix).
 During his time at UCLA School of Theater, Film, and Television, Marcus was nominated for the 2017 ASC Andrew Lesnie Student Heritage Award for the short film Boy In The Elvis Suit.
 With production experience in 12 countries, he is inspired by new places and interesting characters.
 Marcus has extensive experience filming outside of the USA and will be an integral part of our team in Jordan.

 Make a donation to Salma’s Home.